michaeltneylon/spark_rma/README.md

-# Robust Multi-array Average (RMA) using Spark
+# SparkRMA: a scalable implementation of Robust Multi-array Average (RMA) in Apache Spark

+Read the [documentation](http://sparkrma.readthedocs.io) for background information and a tutorial.

 See the subdirectories for more detailed READMEs including usage of programs.

 ## contents
 - spark_rma
 - helper
-- documentation

 ## spark_rma